Did Kailyn Lowry’s Pregnancy Cause The ‘Teen Mom’ Cruise To Be Canceled?

-Kailyn Lowry, Maci Bookout, and Amber Portwood were scheduled to attend a Teen Mom cruise in July, but days ago, the event was confirmed as canceled.
+Kailyn Lowry, Maci Bookout and Amber Portwood were scheduled to attend a Teen Mom Cruise in July, but days ago, the event was confirmed as canceled.

 According to a new report, Kailyn Lowry of Teen Mom 2 and Maci Bookout and Amber Portwood of Teen Mom OG committed to take part in a five-day cruise on Royal Caribbean’s Enchantment of the Seas last year, but now, following news of Lowry’s pregnancy, a representative for Vacations by Design has revealed that the event is no longer on the docket.

-The rep told the Ashley’s Reality Roundup that the Teen Mom cruise was canceled “due to the production company having to make a change,” which may have been related to the impending birth of Kailyn Lowry’s third child.
+The rep told The Ashley’s Reality Roundup that the Teen Mom cruise was cancelled “due to the production company having to make a change,” which may have been related to the impending birth of Kailyn Lowry’s third child.

 “They didn’t tell us much about why the cruise was getting cancelled, just that one of the actresses scheduled to go could no longer go,” the rep continued.

 Kailyn Lowry revealed she was expecting her third child at the end of last month after several reports claimed she was pregnant.
-Around the same time, the Teen Mom 2 cast member and mother of two attended a live aftershow taping, during which she confirmed she was nearly halfway through her pregnancy and expecting to give birth sometime this summer.
+Around the same time, the Teen Mom 2 cast member and mother of two attended a live after show taping, during which she confirmed she was nearly halfway through her pregnancy and expecting to give birth sometime this summer.

-As the Ashley’s Reality Roundup pointed out, Kailyn Lowry’s pregnancy will prevent her from traveling at the time the original cruise was scheduled.
+As The Ashley’s Reality Roundup pointed out, Kailyn Lowry’s pregnancy will prevent her from traveling at the time the original cruise was scheduled.
 However, she may be able to participate in a cruise next year.
 While there has not yet been any confirmation of the event being rescheduled, the outlet said there was a possibility for a 2018 Teen Mom cruise.

-“We have been told that they may be doing one next year,” the rep explained to the Ashley.
+“We have been told that they may be doing one next year,” the rep explained to The Ashley.

 As for the scheduled 2017 event, those who have purchased tickets will be receiving a full refund with no penalties.